UK Shared Prosperity Fund (UKSPF) in Sunderland

 - Empower local leaders and communities, especially in those places lacking local agency

-Discussions are also taking place across the North East region, and with neighbouring local authorities, to explore areas where we have common challenges and opportunities, and where it makes sense to think regionally to potentially create a bigger impact.
+Discussions continue to take place across the North East region, and with neighbouring local authorities, to explore areas where we have common challenges and opportunities, and where it makes sense to think regionally to potentially create a bigger impact.

 Please contact us at firstname.lastname@example.org for any general enquiries on UKSPF or if you have any questions or require further information.